Judy Schwartz is a 42 year old mother of four from Carson City, California.

 The accident had changed her entire life, and she immediately realized that her broken hip had not only cost her a vacation, but could also cost her years of discomfort, pain and impaired mobility as a result of breaking a hip at such a young age.

-If the scenario referenced above sounds familiar, contact a law firm today.
+If the scenario referenced above sounds familiar, contact a slip and fall attorney today.